momo-p/generic-database-migrator/README.md

 # generic-database-migrator
-A low level database migrator, it's only assume that database schema change grouped by `feauture` and `time`.
+A low level database migrator, it's only assume that database schema change grouped by `feature` and `time`.

 ## Features
 - [ ] sql command batcher for simple synchronizer